IntersysConsulting/scala-essentials-nanodegree/slides/module1.md

 ## Training objectives

-* Provide a the resources to understand the context and history of the Scala programming language.
+* Provide the resources to understand the context and history of the Scala programming language.
 * Present the setup and tools that will be used along this Nanodegree. ​

 ------